Generation of Lognormal Synthetic Lyman-$\alpha$ Forest Spectra for $P_{1D}$ Analysis: Conclusions

 Unlike previous approaches, which perform well within restricted $k$-ranges tailored to specific measurements, our method generalizes effectively, and accurately replicates an input model or dataset across a broader range of scales.
 This flexibility makes it particularly well suited for future \lya\ forest studies that require high fidelity across a range of cosmological and instrumental configurations.

 Future work will focus on expanding the scientific utility of these mocks by incorporating astrophysical contaminants, continuum estimation uncertainties, and instrumental systematics.
 These enhancements will enable controlled systematics studies and broaden the applicability of the mocks to a variety of analyses.
+This framework would also improve masking corrections, following approaches similar to those proposed by Boera et al. (2019) \cite{Boera2019}, which leverages the comparison between contaminated and uncontaminated mock spectra to develop an empirical correction for various masking effects.
 This most notably includes \poned\ estimation with the FFT and optimal estimator pipelines \cite{Ravoux2023, Karacayli_2024} used for DESI \poned\ analysis, as well as the validation of forward-modeling approaches for quasar spectra \cite{Herrera_Alcantar_2025}.
 With continued refinement -- such as joint fitting of the mean flux and \poned\ -- this framework offers a robust, flexible foundation for generating large ensembles of synthetic spectra in support of precision cosmology with the \lya\ forest.